Henshaws Society for Blind People

-Henshaws Society for Blind People (founded in 1837), by Oldham businessman Thomas Henshaw, is a specialist charity providing support, advice and training to anyone affected by sight loss and other disabilities.
+Henshaws Society for Blind People (founded in 1837 by an Oldham businessman named Thomas Henshaw) is a specialist charity providing support, advice and training to anyone affected by sight loss and other disabilities.

 The charity has changed names four times.
-In 1921, it was 'Henshaw's Institution for the Blind', in January 1971 it changed to 'Henshaw's Society for the Blind', and then finally in 2000 to 'Henshaws Society for Blind People.'
-In 2016, the charity shortened its name to simply 'Henshaws', introducing the strap line 'Beyond Expectations' and changing its logo and branding to bright pink.
+In 1921, it was 'Henshaw's Institution for the Blind'.
+In January 1971, it changed its former name to 'Henshaw's Society for the Blind'.
+Finally in 2000, it was renamed as the 'Henshaws Society for Blind People.'
+In 2016, the charity shortened its name to simply 'Henshaws', introducing the strap line 'Beyond Expectations'.
+In the same year, it also changed its logo and branding to bright pink.

 History

 Founding

-Thomas Henshaw (1731-1810), a businessman and philanthropist who founded a large and successful hatting business in Oldham, died in 1810 and bequeathed £20,000 (equivalent to roughly £1.4 million in 2017) to establish an institution of the blind in Manchester.
+Thomas Henshaw (1731–1810), a businessman and philanthropist who founded a large and successful hatting business in Oldham, died in 1810 and bequeathed £20,000 (equivalent to roughly £1.4 million in 2017) to establish an institution of the blind in Manchester.
 Henshaw's will was contested by family members for 26 years, but was eventually upheld by the Court of Chancery in favour of the scheme.

 Thomas Henshaw's will said that his "expectation that other persons at their expense purchase land and buildings" for the institution.
 This was matched by public donations and subscriptions procured through a subscription list across the city and surrounding districts.

 A board of management was chosen based on Henshaw's directive that "all subscribers of two guineas or upwards, and donors in any one year of twenty guineas or upwards, shall form a Board of Management, to whom the whole direction and control of the Institutions be entrusted."